wso2/docs-open-banking/en/docs/learn/distributed-caching.md

 WSO2 API Manager or Identity Server instances.
 Distributed Cache is based on the Hazelcast IMDG library.
 This cache can be used as a single instance cache as well.

-Distribute Cache has two types of network configurations to recognize clustered members:
+There are two types of network configurations to recognize clustered members:

 - TCP-IP
 - Multicast